YunghuiHsu/deepstream-yolo-pose/README.md

   - [ nanmi/yolov7-pose](https://github.com/nanmi/yolov7-pose)
     - support [single batch only](https://github.com/nanmi/yolov7-pose/issues/20)
     - Some problems with `/YoloLayer_TRT_v7.0/build/libyolo.so`
-      - The detection box is not synchronized with the screen on Jetson AGX Xavier(May be GPU Overloaded)
+      - The detection box is not synchronized with the screen on Jetson
 - [x] [YOLOv8](https://github.com/ultralytics/ultralytics)